 Chatbots for online customer service

-Will chatbots ever completely replace humans within service?
+There are plenty of chatbots applications, for example in HR, but the customer service domain is where chatbots are most impactful.
+As they are influencing the way customer service is conducted, will chatbots ever completely replace humans within service?
 No!
 The secret of a successful application lies in the perfect mix of technology and people.
 Always keep in mind that a chatbot should contribute to the customer experience.
 Prevent irritation and ensure that a chatbot seamlessly connects with your customer, but also make sure that your chatbot does not get in the customer’s way and passes the question on to the employee if that benefits the conversation.

 Besides chatbots drastically reducing the response time and lead time of conversations, adding technology also increases customer satisfaction.
 Customers with a simple question expect a quick response.
 With a chatbot, this reaction can be there within seconds.
 It also increases employee satisfaction, because the work of a customer service employee becomes more challenging.
 More complex questions remain and employees can be used differently and better to take an extra step for the customer.